 Antelope Canyon Tours — www.antelopecanyon.com — 928-645-9102

 Some outfitters offer round-trip transport from Page, Arizona, Kanab, Utah and other gateway cities.
 Others require that you meet them at their headquarters.
-Be sure you establish your tour’s meeting place, and convenience to where you’re staying, before committing to use their services.
+Be sure you establish your tour’s meeting place, what time zone they’re operating on, and convenience to where you’re staying, before committing to use their services.
 Also, be aware that utilizing a guided tour to The Wave does not exempt you from the requirement to get a Wave Permit.
 You still need to get one.
 Some tour companies may apply on your behalf as part of a booked excursion, with contingency tour locations for if a permit is not awarded.